-Updated on 1st July 2020
+Updated on 1st July 2020 and to 8 October.

 The cabinet approved stimulus packages worth 22.4 billion baht to revitalise domestic tourism.
 2 million Thais registered online for the tourism stimulus package "We travel together" which was opened on 15th July 2020.
-The government will subsidise 2 million air tickets, with the subsidy limited to 2,000 baht per person and will subsidise five million nights of hotel accommodation at 40% of normal room rates, with the subsidy limited to 3,000 baht per night for up to five nights.
+The government will subsidise 2 million air tickets, with the subsidy limited to 2,000 baht per person and will subsidise five million nights of hotel accommodation at 40% of normal room rates, with the subsidy limited to 3,000 baht per night for up to five nights for 5 million hotel rooms.
 Subsidies for other services, including food, are capped at 600 baht per room per night.